ds-edu/DataScienceCapstone_OnlineRetail/README.md

 [Hyperparameter Search Results](./models/hp_tuning_results/hp_search.csv)

-> Out of the model evaluation outcomes, the hyperparameters in **KMeans** and **Agglomerative Hierarchichal Clustering** algorithms produced better silhouette scores in both cross-validation searches than DBSCAN.
+> Out of the model evaluation outcomes, the hyperparameters in **KMeans** and **Agglomerative Hierarchichal Clustering** algorithms produced better silhouette scores than DBSCAN on the cross-validation searches.

 > Given the results, DBSCAN may not be the appropriate clustering algorithm for this dataset since it has negative scores indicating a poor clustering performance (and more overlapping clusters) compared to the two other algorithms that have a higher score.